Kansas 4-H and Atchison County Extension Care About Kids

 Volunteers are key to the 4-H program.
 They enable the 4-H program to grow and thrive.
 These individuals donate their time, efforts and skills so that the Atchison County 4-H program can excel.
 Staff and parents trust these volunteers to have the best interests of young people at heart.

 Safety of young people is shared responsibility between volunteers, Extension staff, K-State Research and Extension, and the state.
 We need to do our best to protect young people through the implementation of a youth protection system.
 In Kansas, the youth protection system is the Kansas 4-H Volunteer Screening process.
 Steps to this process are outlined below.
 The process may be completed online or by paper.
 We would be pleased to mail paper forms to you if this is your preference.

 Steps to become a Atchison County Registered 4-H Volunteer

-- Complete the Application and return it to the Atchison County Extension Office.
+Complete Kansas 4-H volunteer Application and return it to the Atchison County Extension Office.
 The application includes requesting references from 3 persons.